pranavkanth/Learning-Codes/README.md

     - If watts = 40 or 60: lifespan = 1000
     - If watts = 75: lifespan = 700
     - Otherwise: lifespan = 0
-1. To find if the entered character is a digit or not.
+1. If the lengths of the sides of a triangle are denoted by a, b, and c, then the area of the represented triangle = `√(S(S-a)(S-b)(S-c))`, where `S=(a+b+c)/2`.
+Write a program to calculate the area of a triangle.
 1. Make a menu-driven program with the following functions:
     1. Check if the number is prime or not
     2. Check if the number is Armstrong or not
     3. Find the factorial of the number
     4. Exit
-1. Write a menu-driven program for a calculator (+, -,*, /).
+1. Write a menu-driven program to perform a simple calculation on two numbers (addition, subtraction, multiplication, division).
 1. Write a menu-driven program to compute the areas of the various geometrical shapes.
-1. Write a menu-driven program to perform a simple calculation on two numbers (addition, subtraction, multiplication, division).
 1. Write the program using switch-case to simulate traffic lights: R = STOP!, Y = CAUTION!, G = GO!
 1. Write a program to calculate X to the power Y using the inbuilt power function.
 1. Determine sin(x), cos(x) and tan(x) values for x=0, x=30, x=60, x=90.
 The output should be displayed as follows: